Hosting and bandwidth provided by MacAce.net.

 Because Microsoft Office 2004 offers VBA macro support and an interface that some find superior to the subsequently introduced Office 2008, many users have stuck with Office 2004 (or even Office 2001 or Office X).
 It also is worth noting that Office 2008 will run without Rosetta, but the installer will not, so complicated workarounds are required to install it on a Mac without Rosetta support.

-If one is using Office 2004 or an earlier version, the simple solution is to upgrade to the current Office 2011, which is intended to be able to read older documents without difficulties.
+If one is using Office 2004 or an earlier version, the simple solution is to upgrade to Office 2011, which is intended to be able to read older documents without difficulties.
 However, be sure to always save a backup of every file and never open the only copy of a file with a newer version of the application, just to be safe.
 Additionally, there are some known issues and crashes even with Office 2011 (as well as Office 2008), but Microsoft is addressing these issues as well as implementing new Lion-specific features with a fortcoming version of Office 2011.

 Depending on one's budget and needs, one might choose to delay upgrading until funds are available.
 If one's needs are basic, the free open-source OpenOffice and LibreOffice "knockoffs" also might be of interest.